 Discovering your passion

-There’s no denying it; military service members have to get haircuts on a regular basis.
-In addition, military spouses like to look great when they get to spend an evening out with their service member.
+Military service members must get haircuts on a regular basis.
+Military spouses also like to look their best.
 With a career as a barber, hairstylist or cosmetologist, you should have no shortage of clientele.

 To be successful in this career path, important traits include the following: